open-cloud/open-cloud.github.io.old/0_overview.md

 * **Role:** A set of privileges granted to a User in the context of some set of objects.

-* **RootPrivilege:** By virtue of having a User account, every User implicitly has root privilege at one of two levels:
+* **RootPrivilege:** By virtue of having an account, every User implicitly has root privilege at one of two levels:

   - **Admin:** Read/write access to all objects.